Deportation of the Chechens and Ingush: Deportation

 Throughout the North Caucasus, about 650,000 people (according to Dalkhat Ediev, 724,297) were deported in 1943 and 1944 by the Soviet forces.
 478,479 people were forcibly resettled in the Aardakh: 387,229 Chechens and 91,250 Ingush.
 They were loaded onto 180 special trains, about 40 to 45 persons into each freight car.
 A combined total of 14,200 freight cars and 1,000 flat cars were used for this mass forcible transfer from February 23 to March 13, a rate of almost 350 freight cars per day.
 Some 40% to 50% of the deportees were children.
 The Chechens were the second most numerous repressed peoples in the USSR, after the Volga Germans.
 Tens of thousands of Kalmyks, Balkars, Meskhetian Turks and Karachays were also deported from the region.
 Only Chechen and Ingush women married to non-punished peoples were spared from the deportation.
 However, Russian women married to Chechen or Ingush men were subject to deportation unless they divorced.
 Their livestock was sent to kolkhozes in Ukrainian SSR, Stavropol Krai, Voronezh and Orel Oblasts.
 Many of these animals perished from exhaustion.

-Some 6,000 Chechens got stuck in the mountains of the Galanzhoy district due to the snow, but this slowed the deportation only minimally: 333,739 people were evicted, of which 176,950 were sent to trains already on the first day of the operation.
+Some 6,000 Chechens were stuck in the mountains of the Galanzhoy district due to the snow, but this slowed the deportation only minimally: 333,739 people were evicted, of which 176,950 were sent to trains already on the first day of the operation.
 Beriya reported that there were only six cases of resistance, 842 were "subject to isolation" while 94,741 were removed from their homes by 11 p.m. on the first day of the operation.
 Each family was allowed to carry up to 500 kg of personal belongings on the trip.
 The people were transported in cattle trains that were not appropriate for human transfer, lacking electricity, heating or running water.
 The exiles inside endured epidemics, which lead to deaths from infections or hunger.
 The transit to Central Asia lasted for almost a month.
 Some of the epidemics included typhus.
 One witness, who was seven years old at the time of her family's deportation, recalls that the wagons were so full of people that there was no space to move inside them.
 The exiles were given food only sporadically during the transit and did not know where they were being taken to.
 The wagons did not even stop for bathroom breaks: the passengers had to make holes in the floor to relieve themselves.
 The special trains traveled almost 2,000 miles and discharged the peoples into desolate areas of Central Asia, devoid of shelters or food.
 239,768 Chechens and 78,479 Ingush were sent to the Kazakh SSR, whereas 70,089 Chechens and 2,278 Ingush arrived in Kirgiz SSR.
 Smaller number of the remaining deportees were sent to Uzbek SSR, Russian SFSR and Tajik SSR.